dotnet/coreclr/Documentation/design-docs/first-class-structs.md

     registers.
   * `GT_BITCAST` when a promoted floating point field of a single-field struct is passed in an integer register.
   * A sequence of nodes to assemble or extract promoted fields
+* Introduce copies as needed for non-last-use struct values that are passed by reference.

 Work Items
 ----------